Netflix/lemur/docs/administration/index.rst

         The TOKEN_SECRET is the secret used to create JWT tokens that are given out to users.
 This should be securely generated and be kept private.

-        See `SECRET_KEY` for methods on secure secret generation.

     ::

         LEMUR_TOKEN_SECRET = 'supersecret'